robertoleonecicognani/Online-Reactable/README.md

 If yes, the oscillator and its type is defined and the melody is initiated.
 After each connection, the function identify the button id’s and the audio context objects relating to those id’s.
 Connects those id’s until it reaches to the output node.
-Tone.js ‘connect’ method is used to handle the audio context connections. [ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#connect)<br><br>
+Tone.js ‘connect’ method is used to handle the audio context connections.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#connect)<br><br>
 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/connection%202.png?raw=true)
 <br>

 ## Audio Context Handling, Destroy lines

 Conversely, when a line is destroyed or the button is destroyed, every audio context object associated are detected and are disconnected.
-Tone.js ‘disconnect’ method is used [ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#disconnect)
+Tone.js ‘disconnect’ method is used.[ * ](https://tonejs.github.io/docs/14.7.77/ToneAudioNode#disconnect)

 ## Knobs
 We used an open source library for knob implementation.
 This library allowed us to create knobs that can change their values on the fly with an user input.
-We partially altered the knob library for them to move when the associated buttons are moved and also some added properties such as knob id's for defining which knob correspond to which effect. [ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)
+We partially altered the knob library for them to move when the associated buttons are moved and also some added properties such as knob id's for defining which knob correspond to which effect.[ * ](https://www.cssscript.com/canvas-javascript-knob-dial-component/)

 ![alt text](https://github.com/robertoleonecicognani/Online-Reactable/blob/main/readMeImages/knob.png?raw=true)<br>
 <br>